 - Creating a shared vision;

-- Team members thinking and learning together.
+- Team members who are thinking and learning together.

 6. The quality management system in the project

 Now, it’s often hard to find freelancers with the requisite expertise in quality management.

 7. Usage of DevOps and “Continuous Integration” (CI)

 “Continuous Integration” (CI) assumes importance here since this encompasses continuously analyzing, building, testing, and deploying software.
-You need to build a CI environment for this, however, that’s easier said than done!
+You need to build a CI environment for this, however, that’s easier said than done.

 8. Managing the project delivery risks